Events Not to Miss This Spring in New Orleans

-Photo by Chris Granger
+New Orleans SpringPhoto by Chris Granger

-New Orleans loves to throw a party, and this is especially true in the spring, when the weather is pretty much perfect, and there are dozens of festivals featuring the best of live, local music and honoring every type of food we love.
-There’s something to do every weekend starting in March and through June (the official spring dates are March 20 through June 20), and many events are free.
+New Orleans loves to throw a party, and this is especially true in the spring, when the weather is pretty much perfect, and there are dozens of festivals featuring the best of live, local music, and honoring every type of food we love.
+There’s something to do every weekend starting in March and through June (the official spring dates are March 20 through June 20, but we’re including some events outside of these dates), and many events are free.
 Here’s what you shouldn’t miss this spring.
+And, buckle up — it’s a lot.

 Wednesday at the Square

 Unwind with a cold beverage on any given Wednesday at the Square, a free concert music series held in the spring in Lafayette Park (located one block off of Poydras Street, between St. Charles Avenue and Camp Street in the heart of the Central Business District) every Wednesday from 5 to 8 p.m.
-From March through May (March 19 – May 7, 2025) these outdoor concerts feature a variety of jazz, rock, swam pop, brass, Latin rhythms, and more.
+From March through May, these outdoor concerts feature a variety of jazz, rock, swamp pop, brass, Latin rhythms, and more.

 The New Orleans Book Festival at Tulane

-The New Orleans Book Festival features both fiction and non-fiction and readings, panel discussions, symposia, and keynote speeches.
-It also provides an opportunity for outlets, authors and readers to interact with each other.
-Saturday is Family Day, so bring your kids to the Tulane campus for some fun.
+Sunday, March 15, is Family Day, so bring your kids to the Tulane campus for some fun.
 Previous year’s notable authors and speakers on the impressive roster included Andy Borowitz, Richard Campanella, Maureen Dowd, and many more — so expect A-list greatness this year as well.
 The festival is free and open to the public.

 Super Sunday

-Sunday, March 16, 2025
+Sunday, March 15, 2026

 The annual gathering of the Mardi Gras Indian tribes is perhaps the most open means of accessing this unique element of New Orleans backstreet culture.
 The tribes will be out in large numbers on Super Sunday, which usually falls on the third Sunday of March.